awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 In general, AWS KMS manages the `kmsuser` account\.
 However, for some tasks, you need to disconnect the custom key store, log into the cluster as the `kmsuser` CU, and use the cloudhsm\_mgmt\_util and key\_mgmt\_util command line tools\.

 **Note**
-While a custom key store is disconnected, all attempts to create customer master keys \(CMKs\) in the custom key store or to use existing CMKs in cryptographic operations will fail\.
+While a custom key store is disconnected, all attempts to create KMS keys in the custom key store or to use existing KMS keys in cryptographic operations will fail\.
 This action can prevent users from storing and accessing sensitive data\.

 This topic explains how to [disconnect your custom key store and log in](#login-kmsuser-1) as `kmsuser`, run the AWS CloudHSM command line tool, and [log out and reconnect your custom key store](#login-kmsuser-2)\.